 Activities

-Below is a non-exhaustive list of activities consistent with the furtherance of the objects of the function of the Centre based on Articles 8 and 9 of the 2015 Establishment Order.
+The Establishment Order (Articles 8 and 9) specifies a non-exhaustive list of activities consistent with the furtherance of the objects of the function of the ERC:

 - Enabling schools to assess the attainment levels and academic standards of students as required under Section 9(k) of the Education Act, 1998

-- Enabling schools to report systematically on the attainment levels and academic standards of students to parents, students, boards of management, the Minister for Education and Skills and others
+- Enabling schools to report systematically on the attainment levels and academic standards of students to parents, students, boards of management, the Minister for Education and others

 - Assisting schools to identify the special educational needs of individual students